pjtunstall/a-ray-tracer-darkly/README.md

 #### Cube

-You also two options for defining a cube.
+There are two options for defining a cube.
 You can supply a basis to orient the cube however you like.

 ```rust
 let cube = Box::new(Cube::new_oriented(